What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Summary

 Assuming that the above considerations are correct, let us reflect on the scope of the conclusions that we can derive from Bell's theorem.
-If ``non-local'' means ``either locally indeterminate or locally determinate but violating Local Causality$_{C(\Sigma, \Sigma)}$'', then we can strengthen what we called ``\refbc{bell}'' as follows: \begin{quote} \textbf{Strengthened Bell's Conclusion:} All HVTs consistent with the predictions of QM for Bell's Experiment are non-local. \end{quote} If a given HVT is locally indeterminate, this follows from the above definition of non-locality; and if a given HVT is locally determinate, this follows from Bell's Conclusion.
-Since Nature realises the predictions of QM for Bell's Experiment, if we assume that one of HVTs needs to be a true description of Nature, we can conclude that Nature itself is non-local in the above sense.
-However, I want to emphasise that this concept of non-locality is not just the violation of Local Causality$_{C(\Sigma, \Sigma)}$ but a disjunction whose second disjunct is an even deeper form of non-locality---namely, the failure of local determinateness.
+If ``nonlocal'' means ``either locally indeterminate or locally determinate but violating Local Causality$_{C(\Sigma, \Sigma)}$'', then we can strengthen what we called ``\refbc{bell}'' as follows: \begin{quote} \textbf{Strengthened Bell's Conclusion:} All HVTs consistent with the predictions of QM for Bell's Experiment are nonlocal. \end{quote} If a given HVT is locally indeterminate, this follows from the above definition of nonlocality; and if a given HVT is locally determinate, this follows from Bell's Conclusion.
+Since Nature realises the predictions of QM for Bell's Experiment, if we assume that one of HVTs needs to be a true description of Nature, we can conclude that Nature itself is nonlocal in the above sense.
+However, I want to emphasise that this concept of nonlocality is not just the violation of Local Causality$_{C(\Sigma, \Sigma)}$ but a disjunction whose first disjunct is an even deeper form of nonlocality---namely, the failure of local determinateness. \footnote{Can a theory (either the standard QM or an HVT) be nonlocal in both senses?
+I think that, strictly speaking, the answer is no. The condition of Local Causality, as formulated by late Bell and explicated in Definitions \ref{def:LC-fg} and \ref{def:LC-cg}, presupposes the framework of local beables, in which it makes sense to ascribe the values of variables to any region of spacetime---something directly contradicting local determinateness.
+Of course, one may consider generalisations of this framework that also allow locally indeterminate entities, but Local Causality formulated in such a generalised framework would---in my view---entirely lose its bite.
+Surely, if a locally indeterminate entity is present in two spacelike-related regions, then it can exert causal influence in both of them, thereby leading to causal correlations between spacelike-related events (e.g., measurement outcomes).
+However, what is strange here is not the causal action of that entity (it acts where it is present---no surprise!) but its local indeterminateness. }